Persistence of Vision Titelbild

 Dec 26 2025

 Episode OverviewIn this special year-end episode, Clint reflects on the journey of the podcast, shares announcements about new subscription options, and offers encouragement and inspiration for creatives heading into 2026.
 Clint also reads from recent writing, discusses video content strategy, and highlights sources of inspiration from film, television, and podcasting.Major Segments & Timestamps00:00:02 – 00:00:32: Introduction & Year-End ReflectionsClint welcomes listeners, reflects on the podcast’s first year, and sets the stage for a different format this month.00:00:32 – 00:03:35: Announcements & Subscription PlansDetails about Substack subscriptions, benefits for free and paid members, bonus content, and patron perks.00:03:35 – 00:04:06: Looking Ahead: Season Two & Listener ParticipationPreview of upcoming interviews and an invitation for listeners to share their stories.00:04:09 – 00:09:25: Creative Encouragement & Personal StoryClint shares a personal story about making a short film over the holidays, emphasizing the importance of spontaneous creativity and using available resources.00:09:26 – 00:14:58: Video Content Strategy for CreatorsAdvice on organizing video content into buckets: evergreen content, topical features, testimonials, timely “happening now” videos, human interest stories, pre-roll/post-roll ads, and infographic explainers.00:14:58 – 00:16:13: Film Stack Community & Daily Inspiration ChallengeShoutout to the Film Stack community on Substack and reflections on participating in the Daily Inspiration Challenge.00:16:13 – 00:18:03: Childhood Heroes & InspirationClint discusses the impact of childhood heroes, especially Benjamin Franklin, and the value of being a well-rounded creative.00:18:03 – 00:23:10: Recent Sources of InspirationRecommendations for the film “Memories of Murder,” the YouTube channel “Every Frame a Painting,” the TV show “Your Honor,” and the podcast “Heavyweight.”
 Reflections on taking an acting class and following creative self-starters like Luke Barnett.00:23:10 – End: Closing Thoughts & InvitationClint encourages listeners to persist in their creative pursuits, shares the mission of Persistence of Vision, and invites support and engagement for the coming year.Key TakeawaysCreativity is for everyone: Don’t wait for permission—use what you have and make something, even if it’s just for yourself.Organize your video content: Use buckets like evergreen, topical, testimonials, timely, human interest, ads, and explainers to reach different audiences.Draw inspiration from everywhere: Films, TV, podcasts, and personal experiences all offer lessons and motivation.Community matters: Connect with other creatives, share your stories, and find encouragement in shared vulnerability.Persistence pays off: Mistakes and setbacks are part of the journey—keep going and keep creating.Resources & Links MentionedSubstack Subscription: https://clinttill.substack.com/Film Stack Community: Substack group for film writers and creators - https://filmstackdailydigest.substack.com/Exodus Road: https://clinttill.net/exodusroad‘Memories of Murder’ Ensemble Staging: https://youtu.be/v4seDVfgwOg?si=eiR_SdJ655S9l6iaEvery Frame a Painting: https://www.youtube.com/c/everyframeapaintingYour Honor: TV show recommendation (streaming on Netflix)Heavyweight: https://www.pushkin.fm/podcasts/heavyweightLuke Barnett: Actor and filmmaker on X (Twitter) - https://x.com/LukeBarnettContact Clint: https://clinttill.net/contactCalls to ActionSubscribe to the podcast and newsletter for more creative insights.Become a paid subscriber for bonus content, extended episodes, and direct access – https://clinttill.substack.com/subscribeShare your story: Reach out if you want to be featured on the podcast – https://clinttill.net/contactSupport Persistence of Vision: Financial support helps keep the podcast and writing going.Reflect and create: Use the new year as motivation to start or finish your creative projects.
-Get full access to Persistence of Vision at clinttill.substack.com/subscribe
+This is a public episode.
+If you'd like to discuss this with other subscribers or get access to bonus episodes, visit clinttill.substack.com/subscribe

 Mehr anzeigen Weniger anzeigen